jonathanmeaney-lmk/Vegtabible_App/README.md

     <img src="static/screenshots/recipe-on-mongodb.jpg" alt="recipe-on-mongodb">

 - Adding the recipe to Mongodb will generate the recipe on the relevant Category landing page and the user's My Recipe page.
-Clicking 'See Recipe' will generate the recipe.html populated with the recip information stored on mongodb.
+Clicking 'See Recipe' will generate the recipe.html populated with the recipe information stored on mongodb.

     <img src="static/screenshots/recipe-generated1.jpg" alt="recipe-on-category-page"> <img src="static/screenshots/recipe-generated3.jpg" alt="recipe-on-myrecipe-page">
     <img src="static/screenshots/recipe-generated2.jpg" alt="recipe-on-recipe-page">